cb-nw-3/m3-4-node--callbacks/__workshop/Exercise-1.md

 Why is there `redirect` on line `11`;

 ```
-Redirect is found here in the event that item is recognized by the bodyParser and it allocates a value of true, then it would redirect to a specified pathway, in this case, the homepage; but if it was negative, then the handle404 would be triggered and send an error message.
+Redirect is found here in the event that an item is recognized by the bodyParser and it allocates a value of true, then it would redirect to a specified pathway, in this case, the homepage; but if it was negative, then the handle404 would be triggered and send an error message.

 ```